nyberry/HDPM097/report.md

 ## Introduction

-Discrete-event simulation (DES) is widely used to analyse patient flow, queues, capacity constraints and resource allocation in healthcare systems.
-In Python, the `SimPy` library provides a flexible process-based framework for implementing DES models, allowing entities, resources, delays and routing rules to be represented transparently in code.
-However, while DES studies are often published in the health services literature, the underlying computer models are frequently unavailable.
-This creates a practical problem for reproducibility: model logic, assumptions and parameterisation must be inferred from prose descriptions, figures and summary tables rather than from the original implementation.
+Discrete-event simulation (DES) is used to analyse patient flow, queues, capacity constraints and resource allocation in healthcare systems.
+In Python, the `SimPy` library provides a framework for implementing DES models, allowing entities, resources, delays and routing rules to be represented in code.

+However, while DES studies are often published in the health services literature, the underlying code of models are frequently unavailable.
+This creates a problem for reproducibility: model logic, assumptions and parameterisation must be inferred from descriptions, figures and tables rather than from the original implementation.

 This study focuses on the stroke pathway model reported by Monks et al. (2016), which examined capacity planning in acute and community stroke services.
 Their model represented the flow of stroke, high-risk transient ischaemic attack (TIA), complex neurological and other patients through an acute stroke unit, inpatient rehabilitation and early supported discharge, and used simulation outputs to estimate the probability of admission or transfer delay under alternative bed configurations.
-The paper was selected because it provides a relatively clear pathway diagram, explicit distributional assumptions and several published output tables and charts against which a recreation can be compared.
+The paper was selected because it provides a clear pathway diagram, is explicit about distribution assumptions, and includes output tables and charts against which a recreation can be compared.

-The project was designed not only as a modelling exercise but also as a small research study in iterative model recreation using large language models (LLMs).
+The project was designed not only as a modelling exercise but also as a research study in iterative model recreation using large language models (LLMs).
 Specifically, we explored whether a simulation described in natural language could be recreated in Python and `SimPy` through a structured sequence of prompts and refinements, and how that process differed when using different AI assistants.

 The study therefore combines two related aims: first, to produce a working and understandable recreation of the Monks et al. model; and second, to compare manual and agentic AI-assisted workflows for building and validating that recreation.

 ## Methods